-Eligible students in select majors may choose to extend and complement their study by pursuing an academic minor-a defined course sequence that explores a specific theme or topic:
+Eligible students in select majors may extend and complement their study by pursuing an academic minor-a defined course sequence that explores a specific theme or topic:

-- Art and Design Education
+- · Art and Design Education

 - Art History

-- Concept Art

 - Contemporary Clay

-- Creative Writing
+- · Creative Writing

-- · Digital Media
+- Digital Media

 - Entrepreneurship

 - · Graphic Design

 - Illustration

-- Motion Design

 - Painting

 - Photography

-- Product Design
+- · Product Design

-- · Sculpture/New Genres
+- · Sculpture / New Genres

 - Sustainability

 Throughout the four years, students' programs of study are enriched by Liberal Arts and Sciences courses, which emphasize critical thinking in writing, visual literacy, the sciences, and art history, and Creative Action courses, through which students from different majors work in teams to solve design problems posed by a community partner.
-Each student meets approximately once a semester with an Academic Mentor, whose role is to foster student reflection about individual educational and career path issues.
+Each student meets approximately once per semester with an Academic Mentor, whose role is to foster student reflection about individual educational and career path issues.
 Students also have opportunities to study at other institutions or abroad, either through short-term faculty-led trips or on exchange programs.
 The undergraduate experience culminates in a senior Capstone course, in which students critically reflect on their work at Otis College, the Annual Scholarship Benefit and Fashion Show (for Fashion Design majors), and the Annual Exhibition.